 Now that your world is set up you're going to want to set up user accounts for your players, their characters, and the scenes necessary for them to play!
 It's time to provide you with a basic introduction to the core aspects of Foundry VTT's gameplay, and give you the next set of steps to get your players set up.
 This article will introduce you to:

 - Users.
 Anyone that connects to a Foundry Virtual Tabletop session is a user, and may be a player or gamemaster.
 Players in your game will have control of actors, while users who are gamemasters or assistants may spend their time building scenes and running the game for players.
 All users have a role which determines what they can see and do within Foundry.
-You can find mor information on this in the Users and Permissions article.
+You can find more information on this in the Users and Permissions article.

 - Actors.
 The protagonists, allies, monsters, antagonists, and persons within the World that you create.
 The game System being used has control to define the exact types of actors which are relevant for its gameplay, but for most tabletop roleplaying systems these actors will represent the characters which player's control and encounter.

 - Items.
 Similar to actors, in that they have their own statistics and features, but can be associated with or used by actors in gameplay.
 Items can represent any physical or metaphysical object, from daggers and rocks to trust from an allied noble.

 - Scenes.
-Areas that the players may explore and are generally composed of map images used as backgounds, or many numerous parts if constructed from Tiles.
+Areas that the players may explore and are generally composed of map images used as backgrounds, or many numerous parts if constructed from Tiles.
 Scenes may depict anything from world or regional maps to small buildings or dungeons.
-Scenes can contain Tokens, Dynamic Lighting and Light Sources, Walls, and Ambient Sounds.
-To learn more about this key entity type visit the Scenes page.
+Scenes can contain Tokens, Lighting, Walls, and Ambient Sounds.
+To learn more about this key document type visit the Scenes page.